abarrows/resume/index.md

   monthly, including comics, games, and puzzles for prestigious clients like Apple, Amazon, and USA Today directly contributing to multi-million dollar annual revenue streams.
-- Played a key role in company-wide AI adoption.
-Through extensive training and usage of enterprise level models like GitHub CoPilot, Gemini Pro, and ChatGPT, corporate AI integration guidelines were developed in collaboration with technical leadership.
+- Championed company-wide AI adoption by showcasing enterprise model like GitHub CoPilot, Gemini Pro, and ChatGPT to technical leadership, aiding in the formation of corporate AI integration guidelines.
 - Reduced hosting cost by 60% by facilitating a 5-year cloud migration plan to Azure.
 Transitioned 20+ digital products and 40+ web services to boost operational efficiency, scalability, and security within our digital ecosystem while coordinating front-end efforts with DevOps.
 - Reduced time to setup new web applications by over 45% and significantly enhanced developer experience by employing a 'Principle' web application template, front-end had a centralized blueprint for our evolving standards, tooling, and common components.
 As new patterns emerged, all connected projects were automatically synced with a pull request.
 - Revolutionized the front-end development workflow by automating non-coding activities throughout a ticket's lifecycle.
 This breakthrough reduced admin time from over an hour to less than five minutes, all without leaving VS Code.
 The workflow was widely acclaimed as a new benchmark in developer experience and productivity.
-- Proven track record of inspiring others by fostering exceptional growth and development, more front-end engineering job promotions were realized than all other technical teams combined during my tenure as manager.
+- Proven track record of fostering exceptional growth and performance resulting in more front-end engineering job promotions than all other technical teams combined during my tenure as manager.
 - Promoted growth mindset culture throughout technical teams and across the company.
 Achieved by pioneering a new career growth system of streamlined technical roles and progressive career paths.